capfredf/talks/llvm-dev-23/script.md

 Recall that one key method in code completion is ProcessCodeCompleteResults.

-The first parameter is a reference of Sema

-The second is a CodeCompletionContext.

-The third is a pointer to an array of completion results.

-The last is the size of the array.

-The key to solve the issues we mentioned the previous two slides is Context here
+The key to solve the issues we mentioned the previous two slides is the `Context` here

-If the completion text kind is TopLevelOrExpression and PreferredType is not set,
+If the completion context kind is TopLevelOrExpression and the PreferredType is not set,

 There are no type constraints on completion results.